felixschndr/quaestor/README.md

 - **Unified overview** of all your bank accounts and their balances in one place
 - **Multiple connection types**: Connects to multiple banks to fetch your data, see the [supported banks](#supported-banks) section
 - **Automatic background syncing** on a configurable interval, plus on-demand sync
-- **Transactions grouped by date**, covering past, today, and scheduled entries
+- **Transactions grouped by date**, covering past, today, and future entries (some bank apps, such as ING, don't show future transactions)
-- **Balance on any date**: see what an account's balance was on a given day
+- **Balance on any date**: see what an account's balance or the sum of multiple account balances were on a given day
+- **Statistics**: View diagrams about your financial data, grouped by account, time, and category.
 - **Search** for transactions across all accounts
 - **Automatic and manual categorization** of transactions
+- **Account balance at date**: see what an account's balance was on a given day
+  - This includes your normal bank accounts with simple incoming and outgoing transactions,
+  - But also banks such as Trade Republic.
+For e.g. Trade Republic in Questor you can see how much your holdings of an individual stock were worth on a given date.
+  - This information is not even visible in their app as their api does not provide it.
+Questor fetches all relevant data and calculates the balance on the fly.
 - **Custom notes** on transactions
 - **Account groups**: drag accounts into your own groups to organize the overview
 - **Multi-language** interface (English & German (add an issue for another requested language))